 - The allowable nozzle loads are very less.
 Normally combined suction and discharge nozzle analysis is required to be performed.

-Inputs required for analysis:
+Inputs required for Compressor Piping Stress Analysis

-The following documents are required while analyzing a compressor connected piping system.
+The following documents are required while analyzing a compressor-connected piping system.

 - Process P&ID.